mistermicheels/learning-notes/architecture-design/reference-architectures/Layered-architecture.md

 -   Requests may or may not bypass the layer
 -   Layered architecture with open layers is sometimes also called a _relaxed_ layered architecture
--   Example: services layer with logging, auditing functionality
+-   Example: creating a services layer with logging, auditing functionality
-    -   We want this to be called by business layer, not by presentation layer -> put it below business layer
+    -   We want this to be called by business layer, not by presentation layer -> put the services layer between business layer and persistence layer
-    -   However, it does not make sense that business layer would pass through services layer to get entities -> business layer should be allowed to bypass services layer
+    -   However, it does not make sense that business layer would need to pass through services layer to get entities -> business layer should be allowed to bypass services layer

 ![Layered architecture](_img/Layered-architecture/open-closed-layers.png)